Eugen Kvaternik: Political and revolutionary activity

-In 1858 he decided to leave for the Russian Empire, seeking an ally against the Austrian state.
-Kvaternik was aware that Russia was aggrieved because Austria did not join the Crimea War.
+In 1858 Kvaternik decided to leave for the Russian Empire, seeking an ally against the Austrian state.
+He was aware that Russia was aggrieved because Austria had not joined the Crimea War.
 While in Russia, Kvaternik gained its citizenship, but soon realized that he would get no military help.
-In spring 1859 he left for Torino.
+In spring 1859 he left for Turin.
 With help from Niccolò Tommaseo he met with various Italian statesmen and politicians.
 One of them was Italian prime minister Camillo Benso di Cavour and minister of justice Urbano Rattazzi.
 Kvaternik succeeded to arrange a meeting with them more easily because the Kingdom of Sardinia was just about to ally with Napoleon III of France to attack Austria.

 The Croatian Grenzers saved the Austrian Empire many times.
 Kvaternik promised that he would get loyalty of the Grenzers to help Cavour in his war against Austria.
 Kvaternik knew that the Grenzers were unhappy with the Austrian payments to them after the 1848 Hungarian Revolution.
 He issued an announcement in Croatian to the Grenzers not to help Austria in their war against the Italians.
-Kvaternik's announcement had a strong impact as the Grenzer were suffering from low morale while fighting in the Battle of Solferino.
+Kvaternik's announcement had a strong impact as the Grenzers were suffering from low morale while fighting in the Battle of Solferino.
 Austrians rushed to sign a peace with the French.

 Nevertheless, Kvaternik believed that the Grenzers would play a significant role in the liberation of Croatia.
 He continued negotiations with the Italian and Hungarian emigration and offered the Croatian crown to the Prince Napoléon Joseph Charles, the Emperor's cousin and son-in-law of Italian King Victor Emmanuel II.
-After Napoléon refused the crown, he offered it to a Polish noble Władysław Czartoryski, who was a Catholic Slav.
+After Napoléon refused the crown, he offered it to a Polish noble Władysław Czartoryski, who was a fellow Catholic Slav.
 Kvaternik and his Italian and Hungarian allies made a plan to destroy Austria by instigating simultaneous revolts in both the Croatian Military Frontier and in Venice, while Giuseppe Garibaldi would land his troops in the northern Dalmatia.
 After that they counted on Hungarian and Romanian help with support of the Sardinian Kingdom and France.
 They also knew that Russia and Prussian Kingdom wouldn't offer any help to Austria.
-However, in 1865 the plan was withdrawn as Napoleon of France stopped to giving any help and thus forced Italy on inaction.
+However, in 1865 the plan was withdrawn as Napoleon of France stopped giving any help and thus forced Italy into inaction.

-In March 1860, Kvaternik claimed to Napoleon of France that Croatia could provide some 250,000 soldiers explaining that Croats were able to do so when they fought the Hungarians in the 1848 Revolution.
-A month later, he stated to the Sardinian ambassador (Signor Nigra) that Croats still hoped for revolution and could raise some 400,000 men and liberate Venice.
-Kvaternik was, however, more active during his stay in Italy between 1863-65.
-As a member of the Croatian Sabor beginning in 1861, Kvaternik become popular among those who disliked Austria, and at the same time he was still in contact with the Grenzers.
+In March 1860, Kvaternik claimed to Napoléon that Croatia could provide some 250,000 soldiers, explaining that Croats were able to do so when they fought the Hungarians in the 1848 Revolution.
+A month later, he stated to the Sardinian ambassador (Costantino Nigra) that Croats still hoped for revolution and could raise some 400,000 men and liberate Venice.
+Kvaternik was, however, more active during his stay in Italy between 1863 and 1865.
+As a member of the Croatian Sabor since 1861, Kvaternik become popular among those who disliked Austria, and at the same time he was still in contact with the Grenzers.